QWER

-QWER is a South Korean girl band under Prism Filter and Tamago Productions.
+QWER is a rock and anime song style girl band under Tamago Production.
+They stated that they were inspired by Japanese idol-themed manga such as Oshi no Ko, Bocchi the Rock! and musical groups such as Yoasobi.
 They debuted on October 18, 2023, with the single album Harmony from Discord.

 Name

-The group's English name is derived from the QWERTY keyboard, with Q, W, E, and R being the primary keys used in online games such as League of Legends.
-The fandom's name 바위게 (Scuttle Crab) is also a reference to the multiplayer video game.
+The group's English name is derived from QWERTY, the first six keys on the top row of letters on Latin-script alphabet keyboards.
+Q, W, E, and R are also the primary keys used in online games such as League of Legends.
+The fandom's name 바위게 (Rift Scuttler) is also a reference to the multiplayer video game.

 Career

 Formation

 The group was formed through the "QWER Project", a YouTube series aiming to create a girl group composed of female online personalities.
-The project was launched by Tamago Production, a company started by the YouTuber and web content creator Kim Gye-ran, in collaboration with 3Y Corporation.
-"QWER Project" followed the four members' incorporation into the group, their training, and daily lives.
+The project was launched by Tamago Production, a company started by the YouTuber and web content creator Kim Gye-ran in collaboration with 3Y Corporation.
+"QWER Project" followed the four members' incorporation into the group, their training, and their daily lives.